 Coca-Cola and McDonald’s are both time-tested household names for one reason: They never stop promoting.
-This should be your mission, too, considering any successful businessperson will tell you promotion is better than 90 percent of their business.
+This should be your mission, too.
+Any successful businessperson will tell you promotion is better than 90% of their business.
 You might even say promotion makes their business.
-The remaining 10 percent of the equation is your product: your performance and a demonstration of your abilities on your voiceover demo.
+The remaining 10% of the equation is your product: your performance and a demonstration of your abilities on your voiceover demo.

 Over the years, I’ve put together an exclusive, strategic marketing plan along with some remarkable mailing lists, which are maintained and updated continuously.
 It’s a way to help talent promote themselves to the greatest number of professional contacts available anywhere!
 It’s the most direct access I know of to those most likely to hire voiceover talent.
 In other words, I practice what I preach.
 It’s what I call my “secret sauce,” and now I’ve given you a taste.
 So get yourself out there.
 It’s your career.
 Own it!
 It doesn’t exist without you promoting it!